LoryA/LoryA/aboutme.md

 subtitle: Here is more about me
 ---

-Hmmm - why is this not working?
+I am testing out how to build a website using Git-Hub!

+- I enjoy biking!
-- I rock a great mustache
+- I am a fan of reading too!
-- I'm extremely loyal to my family

-What else do you need?
+What else do you need to know?

-### my updated page

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.